Top Orange County Divorce Lawyers and Family Law Attorneys in California

 Our Legal Team has over 40 years experience helping clients throughout Southern California.

 Our assertive Top divorce lawyers are ready to help you.

 Child support - California has a statewide formula (called a "guideline") for calculating how much should be paid.
 If parents can't be in agreement, the judge will make a decision on the amount based on the guideline calculation.

 - How much the parents make or can make

 - How much extra income each parent obtains

-- How many offspring these parents have jointly
+- How many children these parents have jointly

 - How much time each parent devotes with their children

 - The real tax filing status of both parents